Indentured Servants

 NPS/Harpers Ferry Center

-Indentured servants were not willing laborers and the working conditions at Northampton Furnace was grueling.
+Indentured servants who were convicts were not willing laborers, and the working conditions at Northampton Furnace were grueling and dangerous.
 The indentured labor was critical to the ironmaking process.
-Tasks included extracting ore and coal, felling and cutting acres of timber, and hauling fuel, iron ore and finished products to and from the site.
+Tasks included extracting iron ore, mining and burning limestone, felling and cutting acres of timber, making charcoal, and hauling fuel, iron ore, and finished products to and from the site.

-Farming was another facet of the work: servants produced grains to feed workers and sell in the community.
-Servants were traded back and forth between forge, furnace, and plantation frequently and with ease.
+Farming was another facet of the work: indentured servants produced grains to feed workers and sell in the community.
+Indentured servants were traded back and forth between forge, furnace, and plantation.

 The front page of a an indentured laborer's contract with the Ridgelys.